Arthgyaan

 • Sit and think about what you plan for the future: write them down

-• Discuss with family members since they are important stakeholders for your journey
+• Discuss with family members since they are important stakeholders in your journey

 • Major life events like marriage (or not), children (if any), career changes, early retirement (FIRE) etc. will require revision of these goals